Category: Uncategorized

 Purpose

-The purpose of this project is to stabilize 1,600 feet of streambank on Mica Creek, a tributary to Coeur d’Alene Lake, by removing collapsed vegetation, armoring the banks, and replanting willows to prevent further erosion.
-These upgrades will help reduce sediment and phosphorus loads to Coeur d’Alene Lake.
-This project is expected to be completed by summer 2024.
+This project stabilized 1,600 feet of streambank on Mica Creek, a tributary to Coeur d’Alene Lake, by removing collapsed vegetation, armoring the banks, and replanting willows to prevent further erosion.
+These upgrades will reduce sediment and phosphorus loads to Coeur d’Alene Lake.

 Funding

-This project was awarded $49,000 from Governor Little’s Leading Idaho initiative.
+This project received $49,000 from Governor Little’s Leading Idaho initiative.

 Outcome